A heat pump extracts heat energy from the air or ground, even when it is cold outside, and uses it to warm your home.

 No. An air source heat pump makes less noise than the flue of a gas boiler.
 NIBE ASHPs are the quietest on the market thanks to their Owl Wing Technology.

 Yes.
 Heat pumps work effectively year-round.

 The top 15m of the Earth’s surface maintains an average year-round temperature of 12ºC.
 Ground source heat pumps (GSHPs) use this heat source to supply the energy required to heat domestic water, and a low temperature heating system such as underfloor heating.

 Air source heat pumps work in a similar way, except they extract available warmth from passing air rather than from the ground.
 In theory they should be able to extract useful energy from the outside air down to temperatures as low as -15°C. The storage cylinder provides both domestic hot water and a boost of heating energy in the coldest weather.

 An air source heat pump should be serviced yearly to maintain the warranty and to ensure the system is working as it should be.
-Servicing is also a requirement under the Renewable Heat Incentive.
-It costs around £200-£300 for an annual service.
+The cost of an annual service will be around £200-£300.

 Yes, absolutely.
 It’s the most efficient way.